 Take Care of Yourself

 If it’s early in your recovery, and you don’t feel up to taking on these kinds of challenges, it’s perfectly fine to stay home.
 You are not obligated to put yourself in any situation that may compromise your recovery.
-You could always just invite a few understanding friends over for pumpkin carving or scary movies!
+You could always just invite a few understanding friends over for pumpkin carving or scary movies.
+Your primary goal should always be to take care of yourself.
+Stay tuned in to your feelings and be realistic of what you can handle in this particular season of your life.

-If you are struggling through the serious and potentially life-threatening stages of eating disorders like anorexia and bulimia, The Meadows Ranch has critical care and residential treatment programs available.
-For more information call 866-332-2919.
+Or maybe the holiday has made you wonder if you need professional help.
+If find that you are struggling through the serious and potentially life-threatening stages of eating disorders like anorexia and bulimia, we’re here to help.
+The Meadows Ranch has critical care and residential treatment programs available.
+For more information call one of our caring and knowledgeable intake coordinators at the number on the top of this page.